photoionization/node_with_gn/README.md

 # node_with_gn

-Scripts and GN configurations to build Node.js with GN.
+Scripts to build Node.js with GN.

 ## How to use